 I own a high quality recording chain and have a horn section I can call upon to incorporate more horns.
 Will write and record anything from huge funk section parts to chilled out solos.
 Always aim to best serve the song!!

-I started out as a trumpet player for New Orleans instrumental collective Naughty Professor.
+I started out as a trumpet player for Naughty Professor, a New Orleans instrumental collective.
 Since then, I've begun working as a studio session player and have recorded on close to 100 tracks!! (hard to believe it's been that many!)

-I've had the immense pleasure to tour internationally as a trumpet player and have had the opportunity to perform live in front of hundreds of thousands of people.
+I've had the the opportunity to tour internationally as a trumpet player and have had the immense pleasure of performing live in front of hundreds of thousands of people over the last decade.

 Contact me through the green button above and let's get to work.